learn-co-curriculum/ruby-symbols-code-along/README.md

 For our example, to get the value of `:pizza` we would type `food[:pizza]` which would return the string `"awesome"` Go ahead and try it out in your terminal.

 Now let's copy and paste the code from Example 2 into our terminal.
 When you hit enter, you should see the return value is `{:pizza=>"awesome", :burgers=>"great", :tacos=>"delicious"}` which is the same as Example 1.
 Although their syntax is different, their return values are identical.
-One thing to note is the return value is alway in the hashrocket style even if you use `key: "value"` style.
+One thing to note is the return value is always in the hashrocket style even if you use `key: "value"` style, so when using the bracket method to retrieve values, you have to pass in a symbol.

 You can access these values in the same way using `hash_name[key_name]` => return the value we want.